-The streamlined processes with regards to communications between the ADRC, CARES and DCF will continue from 2024 through 2027: a.
+2. The streamlined processes with regards to communications between the ADRC, CARES and DCF will continue from 2024 through 2027: a.
 ADRC, CARES, and DCF will be virtually integrated.
 ADRC staff will work closely with CARES and DCF on assisting with eligibility determination for SMMCTLC. b.
 ElderSource will coordinate activities with Lead Agencies, Department of Children and Families (DCF) and CARES to expedite the application process for SMMCLTC eligibility. c.
 ADRC will continue to meet as needed with the DCF Economic Self-Sufficiency Unit and DCF Adult Protective Services staff to review the SMMCLTCP process to ensure collaboration and client cases are managed timely and efficiently through the process.
-ElderSource and its' PSA 4 providers will coordinate SHINE and SMP by providing referrals and space for presentations and appointments from 2024 through 2027.
-4. ElderSource will partner with community organizations to identify and serve populations in need of HCBS, as well as conduct outreach activities with those populations from 2024 through 2027.
-5. Throughout 2024-2027, ElderSource will partner with United Way to provide home-delivered meals to individuals who are on the wait list for Older Americans Act Title C2 services.
-6. Throughout 2024-2027, ElderSource will continue to partner with United Way for their Special Needs Grant to assist seniors with dental care needs.
-7. Throughout 2024-2027, ElderSource will partner with, and seek continued funding from the Moran Foundation and the J. Wayne and Delores Barr Weaver Fund for the administration of the Senior to Senior Program and Emergency Assistance Service Elders (EASE), to assist seniors facing a short-term financial crisis and lacking the means to manage the crisis.
-8. Throughout 2024-2027, ElderSource will partner with the Center for Independent Living (CIL) Jacksonville (covers Baker, Clay, Duval, Nassau and St. Johns Counties), Disability Solutions for Independent Living (covers Flagler and Volusia Counties), and other organizations in our communities to disseminate information regarding available programs and services, as well as partnering on various grant opportunities, for example the vaccination grant through USAging (CIL and Disability Solutions).
+Meetings and/or management conferences, will be conducted in person or by phone, at least semi-annually with DCF and more frequently if requested, to address current operations, the status of the partnership, as well as challenges and opportunities that arise as a result of the partnership.
+3. Throughout 2024-2027, ElderSource will partner with United Way to provide home-delivered meals to individuals who are on the wait list for Older Americans Act Title C2 services, based on annual funding allocated.
+Funds spent, and number of clients served will be reviewed via invoices and quarterly reports, starting by the end of March 2024 and continuing quarterly thereafter.
+4. Throughout 2024-2027, ElderSource will partner with, and seek continued funding from the Moran Foundation and the J. Wayne and Delores Barr Weaver Fund for the administration of the Senior to Senior Program to assist seniors facing a short-term financial crisis and lacking the means to manage the crisis.
+The number served and amount of the financial assistance provided will be tracked and reviewed starting in February 2024 and bi-monthly thereafter.
+5. Throughout 2024-2027, ElderSource will partner with the Center for Independent Living (CIL) Jacksonville (covers Baker, Clay, Duval, Nassau and St. Johns Counties), Disability Solutions for Independent Living (covers Flagler and Volusia Counties), and other organizations in our communities to disseminate information regarding available programs and services, as well as partnering on various grant opportunities, for example the vaccination grant through USAging (CIL and Disability Solutions).
+These collaborative efforts and relationships will be maintained by making a contact (virtual/in-person or via email) with CIL and DSIL by the end of March 2024 and quarterly thereafter.
+ElderSource will also participate by attending any meetings scheduled with or by CIL and DSIL before December 2024, and as scheduled in 2025 thru 2027.
+Tracking of contacts made with CIL and DSIL, and grant relationships, will be listed via spreadsheet that will be reviewed by the end of March 2024 and at least quarterly thereafter.